This is the first of a six part series about the longest war in American History.

 1829 Birth of Goyathlay (He Who Yawns)

 He will become a shaman, or medicine man, with a special Power granted by Ussen, the Apache God of All Creation.
 His Power tells him he will not be killed in a violent clash, but rather he will live to old age.
 It warns him when danger is near.
+He also uses his Power to heal his sick and wounded people.

 As a cunning, ruthless warrior, he will be totally committed to fighting the hordes of Anglos and Mexicans who invade the Apache's ancestral homeland.
 The Mexicans will try to exterminate the Apaches and the American Anglos will force them into dismal concentration camps euphemistically called reservations.